ppprs/the_rules/rules.md

 What, you get an award too?
 Geez, I guess so, but you get a  big “no” from us.
 Also your low-five is down real low, and thus we will pull our hand away in a metaphorical nod to your performance: too slow.

-### A.3 | Other Prizes
+### A.3 | The "Per Event" Awards

 These are a few random awards we’ve put together over the years to encourage some of the utterly confusing behavior this series has brought into reality.
 They are yearly rewards and the trophies change in quality every year, just like Fox’s Primetime lineup.
+As the title suggests these are awarded each race weekend.

-#### A.3.1 | Crash and Burn award
+#### A.3.1 | Crash and Burn Award

 Congratulations!
 You have chosen to build an off-road vehicle.
 The only problem is that the PPPRS is on-road racing series, which means you’ve spent more laps on the tire wall than actually on the track.
 You also might be Australian and have spent most of your time upside down.
 Luckily there’s an award for that.

-#### A.3.2 | My Pretty Princess
+#### A.3.2 | The Epic Fix Award

+You did what to get this running again?
+Holy crap.
+We usually would make fun of somebody trying this yard, but we can't believe how many times you had to fix this heap.
+You did it though, and the car is limping around the track, barely moving but dammit, you're going to finish.
+You scrounged parts from random strangers.
+You broke your transmission three times and still managed to get back on the track.
+Literally nothing stopped your team.
+You didn't win, you didn't even look good while doing this, but you managed to pull through in the end.
+Here's to you, crazy person.

+#### A.3.3 | That is So Amazing I Must Give You an Award

 This is our Concours D’eleagance.
+This is a prized treasure.
+You've built something so incredible we have to pause and collect our breath.
 You’ve built a car that actually looks brilliant.
-It looks so nice that we actually felt bad when Gravedigger plowed it into the wall on the way to winning another Crash & Burn.
+It looks or drives so nice that we actually felt bad when some team plowed it into the wall on the way to winning another Crash & Burn.
 If you intend to win this award be sure to take a lot of pictures before race day, because she ain’t going to be pretty after we’re done.

-#### A.3.3 | Hockey Dad Cares Too Much

-You entered this series to try and win the Chapman.
-You are also probably the reason why these rules are not the one-page fun fest we once typed up the night before an event.
-You actually post the mailing list to nit-pick and chew apart the rules that we’ve carefully crafted over many nights of excessive alcohol abuse and chronic pizza consumption.
-We take our jobs so seriously and you’re a big meanie so we made a trophy to prove how much of a butt you are.
-It is very likely that this trophy will have a shoddy build quality and still have paint drying.
-We still love you though.
-Kiss.
-Kiss.